-As the dotcom boom came to a close, publications were rife with tales of free-spending twenty-something execs.
-Given the backing of financiers who didn’t fully understand the Net,it was truly a time when the blind led the blind.
+As the dotcom boom came to a close, publications were rife with tales of free-spending twenty-something executives who bestowed Porsche Boxsters on employees and insisted upon six-figure launch parties.
+Given the backing of financiers who didn’t fully understand the Internet, these executives with no business experience but a tremendous amount of money gave America a brief taste of what the workplace would be like if every office operated like a trust fund kid in FAO Schwartz.
+It was truly a time when the blind led the blind.
 But at Kibu.com a Web site with content aimed at young women it was more of the blind leading the blond, as this disappointing book demonstrates.

 Lori Gottlieb worked at Kibu as editor-in-chief for three months during the height of the dotcom heyday.
 Her desires to create something of an online Ms. Magazine for the teen set were continually thwarted, be it by a CEO who eloped to Bali, or a gum-smacking staff who didn’t take her editorial suggestions seriously until she straightened her hair.

 Her recollections of her short tenure at Kibu were first published in the now-closed Industry Standard, a magazine that covered the dotcom scene (and whose own book-length obit is soon be published).